 Too much or too little production of certain hormones can change the way your body functions, and change certain metabolic functions as well.

 There are several hormones that if out of balance can derail your weight loss even with dieting and exercising.
 Your body has an amazing design with several hormones that work in harmony if all is working as it should.

 But when one hormone gets out of line, it may affect many other hormones.
 Think for instance about estrogen and progesterone.

 These two work in balance so that after the production of estrogen has reached its optimal levels, then progesterone production starts.

-If this negative feedback backfires, then estrogen continues and too much leads to extra weight, and other health problem.
+If this negative feedback backfires, then estrogen continues, and too much leads to extra weight and other health problems.

 Insulin is important for regulating your blood sugar, by making sure that glucose which you consume in the form of carbohydrates is pushed into the cells for energy.

 Sometimes, these cells become insulin resistant and no longer receive the signal from insulin to accept the glucose from your food.

 So then this excess sugar is stored in the fat cells.
 Unfortunately, since your cells still need energy, you then feel hungry so you eat.
 Now I know that when one is hungry and there is food, one is bound to eat, right, its science, in its very primal essence.

 And so goes on the fat gain cycle in spite of the very good intentions for weight loss.